Contáctanos

 The 7-10 day follow-up session will be paid for on the day of the appointment at the Vicetto clinic.

-The goal is to find the appropriate treatment, so our expert midwives and physical therapists will evaluate, on one hand, the restriction of that frenulum based on functionality and anatomy criteria, and on the other, the benefits of performing a frenotomy based on the Hazelbaker scale.
+The goal is to find the right treatment, so our expert midwives and physical therapists will evaluate the restriction of the frenulum based on functionality and anatomy criteria, as well as the benefits of performing a frenotomy based on the Hazelbaker scale.

 There are two types of ankyloglossia:

-A) Ankyloglossia with restrictive frenulum that requires frenotomy (frenulum clipping).
+A) Ankyloglossia with a restrictive frenulum that requires frenotomy (cutting of the frenulum).

-B) Ankyloglossia that does not require clipping and can be treated with midwives and physical therapy.
+B) Ankyloglossia that does not require cutting and can be treated by midwives and Physiotherapy.

 Frenotomy is a short and simple procedure in which parents can be present at all times and consists of making a small cut in the baby's frenulum, lifting the tongue slightly.
 It is performed with sterilized scissors, with minimal bleeding, as the tissue heals very quickly.
 After making the cut, it is tamponed with gauze and immediately the baby is put to the breast, bottle or pacifier, according to the parents' preference.